MarcStan/IconGenerator/IconGenerator Spec.md

 Xamarin provides no way of automatically generating all icons in their various sizes and directories.

-Some external tools try to fix this but they are incomplete (no UWP support) or require Xamarin studio.
+Some external tools try to fix this but they are incomplete (no UWP support) or require Xamarin studio and haven't been updated in a while.

 This generator acts as a standalone executable that can generate all icons at once.

+For now it is Windows only (.Net Core does not yet support image resizing).

 # Basics

-There are three types of input files:
+There are usually three types of input files for any app:

 * App icon
 * Splashscreen icon